 Before you jump into choosing products for your store, take some time to learn more about the different fulfillment methods available for designing on-demand products.
 To make your design stand out for all the right reasons, think about how you’d like to see your art on a product.
 Check out the various fulfillment methods below.

 Direct-to-garment, or DTG printing, is a method that sprays ink onto garments and is similar to printing on paper.
 DTG printing is an excellent option for those who want to add complex, multi-color designs on t-shirts, hoodies, tote bags, and other similar fabric items.
+To learn more, read our blog post about DTG vs. screen printing.

 All-over printing, or sublimation, is a process where your design is printed onto special sublimation printing paper, which helps us transfer it to fabric by using a heat press machine.
 After that, the fabric gets cut and sewn into the final product.
 The all-over printing method is the best choice if you want to cover the garment with your design fully.
 Printful offers a variety of all-over-print products, so you can design blankets, hoodies, leggings, bags, swimwear, and more.